Publishing Lectures#

 Your

 software environmentmay change how the site is built.
-It is important to use use the quantecon environment to ensure consistenthtmloutput.Build
+It is important to use the quantecon environment to ensure consistenthtmloutput.Build

 HTMLfiles locally using jb build commandjb build lectures